Global existence of free-energy solutions to the 2D Patlak--Keller--Segel--Navier--Stokes system with critical and subcritical mass: Introduction

 Let us explain the idea for the proof of our main result, \thref{NO-thm1.2}.
 First of all, we employ the free energy functional $\mathcal{F}[n,u]$ defined in \eqref{eq-free-energy} and the logarithmic Hardy--Littlewood--Sobolev inequality to obtain the a priori estimate of the fluid velocity.
 For the critical case $M=8\pi$, the energy of fluid velocity is uniformly bounded in time (see \thref{u-a-priori}), and thus the velocity of mild solution verify the Prodi--Serrin conditions for regularity (see \thref{u-regularity} and \thref{u-regularity-1}).
 The regularity of $u$ allows us to control all additional terms arising from the coupling when deriving the a priori entropy estimate of the advection-Patlak--Keller--Segel system $\eqref{PKS-NS}_1$-$\eqref{PKS-NS}_2$ in Section \ref{S-apriori-PKS}.
 For the subcritical regime $M<8\pi$, we improve the result of \cite{GH-arxiv2020} by reducing the regularity assumption on the initial data $(n_0,u_0)$.
 In fact, we show that solutions with the initial conditions \eqref{initial-n} and \eqref{initial-u} become $H^s$ in short time, thus the global-in-time existence follows directly from \cite{GH-arxiv2020}.

-The paper is organized as follows.
+The rest of this paper is organized as follows.
 In Section \ref{S-preliminary}, we prepare some analysis tools that used in this paper.
 In Section \ref{S-mild-solution}, we introduce the notion of mild solutions of \eqref{PKS-NS} and discuss local existence and regularity of the mild solutions.
-In Section \ref{S-apriori-PKS}, we derive the a priori estimate of the modified entropy and prove \thref{NO-thm3.1}.
+In Section \ref{S-apriori-NSE}, we obtain a priori estimates of the forced Navier--Stokes equation.
+In Section \ref{S-apriori-PKS}, we derive a priori estimates of the modified entropy and prove \thref{NO-thm3.1}.
 Section \ref{S-global-exist} is devoted to prove \thref{NO-thm1.2}, the global existence of solutions to \eqref{PKS-NS}.